azlicn/pet-store/docs/setup.md

 ---

-## Docker Environment Configuration

-## � Docker Environment Configuration
+## 🐳 Docker Environment Configuration

 This section explains the environment variables used when running the Pet Store API in Docker containers.